 You do want to be available on every channel.
 Also, with messaging channels, you find that different people prefer different messaging apps and want to support all of them.

-Now, my observation is that vendors are mostly pushing omnichannel as being where your customers are.
+Now, my observation is that vendors are mostly pushing omnichannel customer service as being where your customers are.
 It can be dangerous to start treating all the channels equally, enabling customers to do whatever they want over anyone.
 It won’t improve the customer experience.

 Some channels are better suited than others for certain things.
 So, I am a big proponent of brands telling customers the best channel to accomplish what they are trying to do.